How to build an MVP

 MVPs are typically built with a tight deadline and, as such, it’s really useful to build up a suite of tools that can help you save time without cutting corners.
 We love AWS Cognito, for example, as it takes away all the hassle of implementing user accounts and authentication without compromising on functionality or security.

 However, balance is crucial.
 If it’s going to take you time to rip out and replace a stopgap measure with a more permanent solution, it might not actually be worth it.
 This means you either need to pick systems you can rely on as demands increase or build with ease of replacement in mind so that, when the time comes, you’re not forced to reinvent the wheel to keep things stable.

 Your MVP is likely to start off small with a few test users but what happens when it’s a success and the floodgates open?
 Using systems that can scale smartly can save you a lot of hassle and cost both when things are quiet and when they step up.
 If you’ve embraced Serverless design then this is of real importance - your app may be cheap to run now but what if it’s ten times busier?
 One hundred times?
 A thousand?
 You also want to make sure that your code is efficient enough to not create a bottleneck and slow users down as their demands grow in size and complexity.

-Unless you’re Pepper, it’s impossible to predict what’s going to happen in the next 2 months in tech, let alone the next 2 years.
+Unless you’re Pepper the greyhound, it’s impossible to predict what’s going to happen in the next 2 months in tech, let alone the next 2 years.
 Hopefully, your MVP will grow into a fully-fledged application.
 What happens, though, if a new feature needs to integrate with your existing work?
 Or a key third-party service gets abandoned?
 Be careful not to force yourself into a corner when architecting your MVP.
 Remember - it’s the starting point and should be able to change (sometimes radically) as you progress towards the final product.

 You can discover more of our MVP & Prototypes Insights articles here.